Progression Board Decisions – Students at Risk of Withdrawal

 Before making a final decision on whether you must leave the programme, you will give you an opportunity to explain any circumstances previously unknown to the Board that might have affected your performance.
 Your School will usually send an email explaining this with a request for a response.

-- To attend in person and also do a written submission for the Board to consider.
+- To attend in person or virtually and also do a written submission for the Board to consider.

 - To just do a written submission (send it by email), in which case the Board will consider what you have said and make a decision in your absence.

-- To attend in person (you must tell the Board you want to do this) but not do a written submission beforehand.
+- To attend in person or virtually (you must tell the Board you want to do this) but not do a written submission beforehand.

 You will need to inform the Board of your decision within the deadline they have given.